Brouwerij Boon

 The Pajottenland region is situated in the Flemish Brabant province, south of Brussels.
 Obviously Lambic beers are easily available in the beer bars and restaurants of Brussels.
 But if you like Lambic beers, exploring Pajottenland and the Valley of the river Zenne is a must.
 You might want to start off paying a visit to De Lambiek Visitor Centre in Beersel before you head off to the different breweries and blenderies in the region.

 Definitely worth the half an hour ride from Lembeek, the home of Brouwerij Boon, is a visit to traditional Payot café In de Verzekering tegen de Grote Dorst (In the Insurance against Great Thirst).
-Here they serve one of the largest Geuze and Kriek selections you’ve ever seen, including Kriek Boon and Geuze Boon.
+Here they serve one of the largest Geuze and Kriek selections you’ve ever seen, including Oude Kriek Boon and Oude Geuze Boon.
 Only opened every Sunday!

 Fonteinstraat 65